trigger-corp/Forge-Documentation/source/api/button.rst

 Sets the icon for the toolbar button.

-.. js:function:: button.setIcon(url)
+.. js:function:: button.setIcon(url, success, error)

     :param string url: the URL of the icon
-    :param function success: callback to be invoked when no errors occur
+    :param function() success: callback to be invoked when no errors occur
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur

 ``setURL``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~